d2cube/d2cube/readme.md

 - [ ] 1 Hel Rune + Scroll of Town Portal + Any Socketed Item = Remove items from sockets
 - [ ] 1 Hel Rune + Scroll of Town Portal + Any Socketed Item = Remove items from sockets
 - [ ] 1 Ral Rune + 1 Flawed Gem (any kind) + Armor = Fully Repaired and Recharged Armor
-- [ ] 1 Twisted Essence of Suffering + 1 Charged Essence of Hatred + 1 Burning Essence of Terror + 1 Festering Essence of Destruction = Token of Absolution
+- [x] 1 Twisted Essence of Suffering + 1 Charged Essence of Hatred + 1 Burning Essence of Terror + 1 Festering Essence of Destruction = Token of Absolution
 - [ ] Key of Terror + Key of Hate + Key of Destruction + Mephisto's Brain + Diablo's Horn + Baal's Eye = Pandemonium Event
+- [ ] Wirt's Leg + A Tome of Town Portal = Secret Cow Level

 ## Runewords Checklist